lockness-Ko/fort/README.md

 To install, all you need is docker and docker-compose and common sense.

-You WILL need to edit `docker-compose.yml` and set the login credentials to something different.
+You WILL need to edit `app/.env` and change the default credentials!

 To run the service, type the following command: